-Led by partner Tim Lethbridge, our team has vast experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
+Our team has extensive experience in drafting employment contracts and policies, advising on enterprise bargaining agreements, and managing award disputes and investigations.
 We’ve represented clients in all the relevant courts and tribunals.
-Tim also drafts employment contracts and policies and advises on occupational health and safety matters.
-He also makes time to assess clients’ existing industrial relations systems, proposing ways in which they can be improved.

 Partner Vidal Hockless has extensive litigation experience, providing services to clients in a wide range of industries in relation to OH&S and workplace risk, with particular emphasis on secondary liability exposure and protection.